flaviojala/Sr.-Lead-Project/README.md

 ### Definition of Done

+- Unit tests are passing;
 - Automated tests are passing (Not being used so far);
 - CI/CD build is passing;
 - Code reviewed and aproved by at least 2 other members of the squad;
-- Documentation related to the story are updated;
 - Acceptance criteria items are met.

 #### Conclusion